-The most common scenario is that you’ll want to make a skin which has the general design required by your organisation.
-However, you’ll have other skins that look similar but with changes to things such as navigation, which panels are shown, colours, etc.
+The most common scenario is that you’ll want to make a skin which has the general design required by your organization.
+However, you’ll have other skins that look similar but with changes to things such as navigation, which panels are shown, colors, etc.

 If you change a setting in a parent skin, as long as the child skins don’t override that setting, all the child skins will immediately be updated to reflect the change.

 If desired, you can set all the settings back to default (i.e., make everything in your skin inherit from its parent skin) by clicking the Revert button on the Toolbar.